-Starring: Angelina Jolie, John Malkovich, Jeffrey Donovan
+Starring: Angelina Jolie, John Malkovich

 Directed by: Clint Eastwood

-Eastwood does a great job at creating the feel of 1920s.
+Eastwood does a great job at creating the feel of the 1920s.
 As cliché as that sounds, the film is so engrossing that it is very easy to forget that it is a film made in the 21st century and not a window into the past.
 Another thing that this movie does well is that it takes a movie that nears 150 minutes and rarely makes it seem to have any slow parts.
 Very few scenes are longer than a few minutes and those that do go beyond a few moments create such an emotional impact that it is near impossible to not be captivated by this bizarre tale.
-It would probably have been a bit better if there was a little bit more backstory in regards to the corruption issues within the LAPD at the time but Eastwood does a great job at familiarizing the concern many L.A. citizens had at the time.
-Some may take issue that Eastwood made the LAPD out to be just as evil as the culprit behind Collins’s son disappearance but the director does a good job at revealing why the LAPD are doing what they are doing.
+It would probably have been a bit better if there was a little bit more backstory regarding the corruption issues within the LAPD at the time, but Eastwood does a great job at familiarizing the concerns many L.A. citizens had at the time.
+Some may take issue that Eastwood made the LAPD out to be just as evil as the culprit behind Collins’s son disappearance, but the director does a good job using subtlety at revealing why the LAPD are doing what they are doing.
 This is a movie in which you are not entirely sure about the motives of any of the characters (other than Collins) and keeps drawing you until the dust settles.

-Jolie’s performance helps this film considerably taking it from a good movie with a solid story to a heart wrenching tale making it one of the biggest emotional rollercoasters of 2008.
+Jolie’s performance helps this film considerably by taking it from a good movie with a solid story to a heart wrenching tale making it one of the biggest emotional rollercoasters of 2008.
 Jolie plays each scene well.
-This film is written as if it is a showcase piece in an attempt whoever is playing the main character an Oscar but Jolie does not make the movie about herself.
+This film is written as if it is a showcase piece in an attempt whoever is playing the main character an Oscar, but Jolie does not make the movie about herself.
 Very rarely does she take her character over-the-top and even in scenes that highlight Christine Collins and dull out the other characters, she becomes low-key and lets the mood and setting tell Collins’s story.
 Unlike most character roles where the actor tries to define the movie solely on making the film about them, Jolie has found the perfect balance between adding her own acting traits to a role and letting the character come alive within the actor.
 Jolie’s performance doesn’t make the movie; it makes the movie better.